 Throughout this disruption, one factor remains the same: the importance of delivering the right customer experience.
-Four major trends affecting the P&C industry illustrate the key role outsourced licensed agents play in serving customers today and tomorrow.
+Four major trends affecting the P&C industry illustrate the key role outsourced licensed associates play in serving customers today and tomorrow.

-1. The agent evolution
+1. The associate evolution

 Transactional products like home insurance, personal auto, and business owners’ policies have long been the bread and butter of property and casualty sales associates.
 But the more transactional the insurance product, the easier it is to sell through an online exchange.
-And the agent’s role as gatekeeper is at risk if consumers can research and select insurance products for themselves.
+And the associate’s role as gatekeeper is at risk if consumers can research and select insurance products for themselves.

 Companies are adapting by bringing more value to the insurance process through service, support, and educational resources.
 While some aspects of buying insurance are shifting to a self-service model, human-assisted service is still needed to help the buyer—whether in the consideration process or through policy and product configuration, and definitely in the post-purchase onboarding stage.

-Using outsourced licensed agents to support policyholders enables companies to scale up or down when needed, without having to deal with internal overhead costs or manage licensing regulations.
+Using outsourced licensed associates to support policyholders enables companies to scale up or down when needed, without having to deal with internal overhead costs or manage licensing regulations.
 It allows insurance agencies to pull out the administrative costs and issues that were previously handled in-house and pay for those services on an as-needed basis.
 Furthermore, businesses may have an in-house staff to manage daily activities, but need outside help to handle new projects that don't warrant a full-time team.
 Outsourcing allows companies to build a team of skilled professionals without adding the expense of full-time employees, and to avoid getting distracted by low-priority tasks.

 2. Technology advances